j3ssrnold/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-Step 1: You are going to create a few tickets from the end user's perspective and work through them as an agent to resolution.
-This is what the home screen for the End User should look like:
+<b>Step 1: In this tutorial, you are going to get a bit of practice, creating tickets from the end user's perspective and work through them as an agent to resolution.
+This is what the home screen for the End User should look like:</b>

 <p>
 <img src="https://i.imgur.com/IUG7z4H.png" title="source: imgur.com" /></a>
 </p>
 <br />

+<b>Step 2: For the first ticket, you will enter Karen's information (one of the users you created in the post-installation tutorial).
+Just enter Karen's email and name for the purposes of this tutorial.
+Select ***Business Critical Outage*** from Help Topic drop down menu.</b>

-Step 2: Go ahead and enter in Karen's information.
-Email and name.
-Select the help topic Business Critical Outage that you established during the post-install tutorial; the bottom half of the screen will drop down to allow "Karen" to enter in details specific to her ticket request.
+**_!!NOTE!! - The bottom half of the form will drop down to allow you to fill in more details of the ticket request._**

 <p>
 <img src="https://i.imgur.com/WkZGxrr.png" title="source: imgur.com" /></a>
 </p>
 <br />

-- Say that Karen is a manager for an online financial instiution.
-She reports that the entire online banking system is down; and that customers are receiving a 404 error when attempting to navigate.
-Click create ticket.
+- Imagine Karen is the manager of the online banking platform.
+She is reporting that the entire online banking system is down; and customers don't have access.
+To do this: Create Issue Summary --> Expand on issue in box below -->Click Create Ticket.

 <p>
 <img src="https://i.imgur.com/mZwKnjt.png" title="source: imgur.com" /></a>
 </p>
 <br />

-- IF Karen's ticket submits successfully, this is how her screen should look:
+- Your screen will look like this if your ticket is created successfully:

 <p>
 <img src="https://i.imgur.com/o7Z5fwk.png" title="source: imgur.com" /></a>
 </p>
 <br />

-Step 3: Create another ticket.
-So back to honmescreen here:
+<b>Step 3: Create another ticket.
+Return to the Ticket System home page:</b>

 <p>
 <img src="https://i.imgur.com/IUG7z4H.png" title="source: imgur.com" /></a>
 </p>
 <br />

-- You can use Chad this time.
-Chad works into accounting or something similar.
-So Chad logs in and decides the help topic should be Personal Computer Issues.
+- Chad ***(the other user you created)*** is the head of an Accounting Department and is having software issues.
+So Chad logs in and creates a ticket in Personal Computer Issues.
+Fill in email and name --> Select Help Topic.

 <p>
 <img src="https://i.imgur.com/JcgPWHA.png" title="source: imgur.com" /></a>
 </p>
 <br />

-- Chad is department lead and is reporting that the Accounting Department is unable to use Adobe Reader since last update.
-Click Create Ticket.
+- He reports that the Accounting Department is unable to use Adobe Reader.
+Create Issue Summary --> Expand on issue in box below --> Click Create Ticekt.

 <p>
 <img src="https://i.imgur.com/yjO2BeX.png" title="source: imgur.com" /></a>
 </p>
 <br />

-- Chad submits his ticket successfully as well.
+- Chad's ticket submits successfully.
 Head back to user home acreen.

 <p>
 <img src="https://i.imgur.com/sqxK3bM.png" title="source: imgur.com" /></a>